ministryofjustice/Claim-for-Crown-Court-Defence/docs/active_storage_migration.md

 ---

   - merge the activating branch \*.
 Ensure you use a merge commit as this can be easily reverted if necessary.
-  - wait for CircleCI to have successfully built master and be waiting for approval to deploy to the target environment
+  - wait for CircleCI to have successfully built main and be waiting for approval to deploy to the target environment
   - migrate phase 1: shell into the target environments worker pod and run rake task to migrate data from paperclip to active storage
     ```
     rails storage:migrate[model_table_name]